ElementsProject/lightning/doc/developers-guide/plugin-development/event-notifications.md

 `fees` is an HTLC annotation for the amount of fees either paid or earned.
 For "invoice" tagged events, the fees are the total fees paid to send that payment.
 The end amount can be found by subtracting the total fees from the `debited` amount.
 For "routed" tagged events, both the debit/credit contain fees.
 Technically routed debits are the 'fee generating' event, however we include them on routed credits as well.

-`tag` is a movement descriptor.
-Current tags are as follows:
+`primary_tag` is a movement descriptor.
+Current primary tags are as follows:

 - `deposit`: funds deposited
 - `withdrawal`: funds withdrawn